gopi-trip/100-days-of-code/log.md

 **Today's Progress**: Completed a Rock,Papers and Scissors Game with the help of JS in freeCodeCamp.
 Link to the same --
 [ https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/ #review-dom-manipulation-by-building-a-rock-paper-scissors-game] <br/>

 Solved 1 LeetCode problem, Participated as a virtual participant in CodeForces contest 900 something.
 Did two quesitons and 1 got accepted and the other one got Time Limit Exceeded error.
+Started creating the rock paper scissors game on my own.

+### Day 5: June 29, 2024

+**Today's Progress**: Completed the rock paper scissors game.